-The Company leases its corporate office under a lease agreement that expires on June 30, 2020 with a renewal option period that would extend the term through June 30, 2025, if exercised.
+The Company leases its corporate office under an amended lease agreement that expires on June 30, 2020.
 The Company also leases lab space under a lease agreement that expires on October 31, 2023.
 The Company estimated the right of use asset and the corresponding lease liability, on a discounted basis, as of the adoption date of January 1, 2019.